Click on the links below to jump to a section:

 - Build stronger, long-lasting relationships with your audience, leads and prospects

-- And last, but not least, email is here to stay โ at least for the foreseeable future!
+- And last, but not least, email is here to stay – at least for the foreseeable future!

 Who should be using email marketing?

 Email marketing is a channel that works across all types of businesses and websites; whether you have a small blog or a huge online or offline store, you would still benefit from using email marketing.
+Whatever your business or website is about, you should start gathering emails and subscribers as soon as possible – it's’ going to be of huge help in the long run as your list will grow throughout the years.How to get started with email marketing

 - To promote a product launch